Got Myself Together

-"Got Myself Together" is a house music track by The Bucketheads, released in late 1995.
-It was the commercial follow-up to global hit The Bomb!
-(These Sounds Fall into My Mind), and was the third single taken from the project's sole album All in the Mind.
+"Got Myself Together" is a song by the Bucketheads, released in late 1995.
+It was the commercial follow-up to global hit "The Bomb!
+(These Sounds Fall into My Mind)", and was the third single taken from the project's sole album All in the Mind.

-While unable to reach the worldwide chart highs of its predecessor, the single was a club hit, reaching #1 on the Billboard Hot Dance Club Play chart in January 1996, and a moderate commercial hit, reaching the top 10 in Finland and Sweden, and the top 20 in the UK.
+While unable to reach the worldwide chart highs of its predecessor, the single was a club hit, reaching No. 1 on the Billboard Hot Dance Club Play chart in January 1996, and a moderate commercial hit, reaching the top 10 in Finland and Sweden, and the top 20 in the UK.
 The track is considered a 1990s house classic.

 Background

-"Got Myself Together" is a disco-inspired house track based around a prominent sample of Brass Construction's 1976 hit, Movin'.
-In Europe, the lead single version was a remix by British house group Hustlers Convention, an early alias of DJs Michael Gray & Jon Pearn, now known as Full Intention.
+"Got Myself Together" is a disco-inspired house track based around a prominent sample of Brass Construction's 1976 hit, "Movin'".
+In Europe, the lead single version was a remix by British house group Hustlers Convention, an early alias of DJs Michael Gray and Jon Pearn, now known as Full Intention.

 In April 2019, Positiva released a new remix by EJECA as part of its 25th anniversary series.
-The remix gained heavy rotation from the likes of The Black Madonna, and Annie Mac & Danny Howard on BBC Radio 1.
+The remix gained heavy rotation from the likes of Annie Mac and Danny Howard on BBC Radio 1, and The Black Madonna.

 Critical reception

-Charles Aaron from Spin said that, in comparison to "The Bomb!," the single "gets knee-deeper in jazzy acid-funk."
+Charles Aaron from Spin said that, in comparison to "The Bomb!", the single "gets knee-deeper in jazzy acid-funk."